idrispendisbey/arionum-scripts/README.md

 ## Masternode Setup
 This script does NOT currently do anything with masternode configs.
 It does install and setup a node which you need to run a masternode.
 Once you have a node setup using this script, you will need to follow the steps to configure it to be a masternode: https://github.com/arionum/masternode-miner

-My advice is to setup a second server with SSH password authentication disabled (use SSH keys only; also change your SSH port) and use tha server to hold your key information and run the masernode-miner.
+My advice is to setup a second server with SSH password authentication disabled (use SSH keys only; also change your SSH port) and use that server to hold your key information and run the masternode-miner.

 ## Troubleshooting
 If status fails or returns timeout, try the following...